SunstoneSharpTor/LonelyCube/README.md

 CMake and GCC.
 You will need to have SDL2 development packages installed before building.
 You can find how to do that [here](https://wiki.libsdl.org/SDL2/Installation).
-On Windows, ensure that the CMAKE_PREFIX_PATH environment variable points to a version of the SDL2-devel-2.x.x-mingw folder.
+On Windows, ensure that the CMAKE_PREFIX_PATH environment variable points to a folder containing a version of the SDL2-devel-2.x.x-mingw folder.

 Download the repo, then navigate to the top-level folder in a command line/terminal and run the following commands to build the project: